 - Rebel Sage.
 “Justice for Injured Workers – June 1, 2015, Toronto” [4 Youtube video]

-- June 1st, 2pm, OCAD U Auditorium – 100 McCaul Street, Room 190: Panel discussion – Fighting Back Against Unsafe and Toxic Work.
-Featured speakers include injured workers, survivors and victims of occupational disease, healthcare workers standing up to workplace violence, and health & safety activists.
-Food will be served at the event.
-(Facebook event)
+Following the June 1st march, an afternoon Panel discussion – Fighting Back Against Unsafe and Toxic Work was held at the OCAD University.
+Featured speakers included injured workers, survivors and victims of occupational disease, healthcare workers standing up to workplace violence, and health & safety activists.
+See Facebook event for archived video.